12 Best Things to Do in Zagreb, Croatia

 Gordana Sermek/Shutterstock.com

-A pair of blue tram cars on a steep funicular railway
+A pair of blue tram cars on a steep funicular railway, with old buildings below

 You can take a ride on the world's shortest funicular when in Zagreb